“What Happened to Your Faith? I Seldom See You at Church.”

 Not all Roses!

 My faith has also been battered.
-Why does God put so many ideas and thoughts in my heart when I don’t have the capacity to do any of them?
+Why does God put so many ideas and thoughts in my heart when I can’t do any of them?
 Why did He give me gifts in teaching and leading and planning when my brain is now so often in a fog and I can be sat watching TV for hours and not even take anything in?
 I have no idea BUT I am learning to trust Him that He continues to have “good works which He has prepared in advance for (me) to do.”
 (Ephesians 2:10) (See Mandy’s letter, If God is my Healer, Why am I still Sick)

 What has happened to my faith?